Critical Incident Management Policy

 Purpose

-This policy outlines the Alphacrucis University College (AC) framework in preparing for, responding to and recovering from a critical incident.
+The purpose of this policy is to outline the Alphacrucis University College (AC) framework in preparing for, responding to and recovering from a critical incident.

 Scope